CREATED BY MARK SLADE AND FRANK LARNERD COME LIVE IN JOE SMOKE'S WORLD-A SERIAL OF BIZARRE NOIR- CRIME,DRUGS & ROBOTS IN AN ALTERNATE 1960'S REALITY.

 B.O.C.

-WHAT WAS YOUR EXPECTATIONS WHEN YOU STARTED THE PODCASTS OF YOUR BOOKS AND WHERE’D YOU GET THE IDEA?
+EXPECTATIONS WHEN YOU STARTED THE PODCASTS OF YOUR BOOKS AND WHERE’D YOU GET

 SETH